During the 17th century, European nations dominated the world by aggressively establishing colonies across the globe.

-Learn more about the creation of the Federal Reserve and the very odd way it was created on this episode of Everything Everywhere Daily.
+Learn more about the Darien Scheme and Scotland’s failed attempt at becoming a colonial power on this episode of Everything Everywhere Daily.

 Sponsors